7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 A person sitting cross-legged on a calm lake, surrounded by green trees and mountains in the distance.
 The person's posture is straight, and their eyes are closed as they focus on their breath.

 In case you don’t know – the How Skill is a part of the mindfulness skills included in DBT skills training (Dialectical Behaviour Therapy).
-It’s broken into three parts to help you understand HOW to practice mindfulness effectively: Non-Judgmentally, One Mindfully, and Effectively.
-These all assist in effective and healthy mindfulness practice and are part of core mindfulness skills and dbt techniques.

 What is Non-Judgmentally?